Italian sclerophyllous and semi-deciduous forests: Flora

 The forests vary in species composition with elevation and soils.

 Lower elevation forests are dominated by sclerophyllous evergreen oaks, including holm oak (Quercus ilex), often on limestone-derived soils, and cork oak (Quercus suber), often on soils derived from volcanic rocks.
 They are accompanied by deciduous trees and conifers such as: downy oak (Quercus pubescens), flowering ash (Fraxinus ornus), hop-hornbeam (Ostrya carpinifolia), nettle tree (Celtis australis), Montpellier maple (Acer monspessulanum), Oriental hornbeam (Carpinus orientalis), Mediterranean pines (Pinus pinaster, Pinus pinea, Pinus halepensis), and hawthorn (Crataegus monogyna).

 At middle elevations, forests are predominantly deciduous oaks (Quercus cerris, Quercus pubescens, and Quercus frainetto) with sweet chestnut (Castanea sativa) and hop-hornbeam.

-In the highest portions of the Apennines, the sclerophyllous and semi-deciduous forests transition to the Apennine deciduous montane forests and South Apennine mixed montane forests, which are dominated by deciduous European beech (Fagus sylvatica), together with other deciduous broadleaf trees sycamore maple (Acer pseudoplatanus), Italian maple (Acer opalus subsp. obtusatum), and the strict endemic Lobel's maple (Acer Lobelii), as well as whitebeam (Aria edulis), rowan (Sorbus aucuparia), chequer tree (Torminalis glaberrima), whych elm (Ulmus glabra), broadleaf lime (Tilia platyphyllos), aspen (Populus tremula), holly (Ilex aquifolium) and the conifers yew (Taxus baccata) and Silver fir (Abies alba).
+In the highest portions of the Apennines, the sclerophyllous and semi-deciduous forests transition to the Apennine deciduous montane forests and South Apennine mixed montane forests, which are dominated by deciduous European beech (Fagus sylvatica), together with other deciduous broadleaf trees sycamore maple (Acer pseudoplatanus), Italian maple (Acer opalus subsp. obtusatum), and the strict endemic Lobel's maple (Acer lobelii), as well as whitebeam (Aria edulis), rowan (Sorbus aucuparia), chequer tree (Aria torminalis), whych elm (Ulmus glabra), broadleaf lime (Tilia platyphyllos), aspen (Populus tremula), holly (Ilex aquifolium) and the conifers yew (Taxus baccata) and Silver fir (Abies alba).

 The ecoregion is home to thousands of plant species, with over 2000 on the Gargano Peninsula alone.
 Endemic species are from 10 to 20% of the total, and occur from sea level up to the high mountains.
 The ecoregion's orchids are diverse, particularly in the mountains; the Maiella Mountains have 60 known species, and the Gargano Mountains have 56 species.